macrl2000/reaper-wu/Readme.md

 This is the commented ``ioctl_handler`` function:
 ![kernel_driver](/images/kernel_driver.png)

 Obviously we were lucky and got our kernel write served on a silver plate without too much hassle for doing stuff like abusing kernel heap or other advanced techniques.
-What's left to do is write code that interacts with the driver and abuses the IOCTL's at hand which we can leverage the arb read/write to for example steal some process token of the system process and copy it to our own process or get shellcode execution via more advanced techniques.
+What's left to do is write code that interacts with the driver and abuses the IOCTL's at hand with which we can leverage the arb read/write to for example steal some process token of the system process and copy it to our own process or get shellcode execution via more advanced techniques.

 ## some notes on debug setup